oneeve8/kobble-data/content/How to Pray the Rosary.md

 3. On the 1st bead from the crucifix, say one "Our Father"
 4. On the 2nd, 3rd and 4th beads, say the "Hail Mary"
 5. Sayone "glory Be to the Father"
-6. Say ten "Hail Marys"
+6. Say ten "Hail Marys," one for each small bead of the decade while me
 :::
 ::: slide
 ## Slide 2